samueloph/samueloph.github.io/content/blog/debian_curl_now_supports_http3/index.md

 # Changes since publication
 ## 2024-07-18
 * Update date of availability for Debian testing and expected date for bookworm backports.
-* We have historically spoken Portuguese in the room but we'll switch to English in case anyone joins.
+* Remove mention of language spoken in the Matrix room, we are using English now.